optofab/optofab.github.io/_retrospectives/2021-08-16-Retrospective-Audit-1-Semester2.md

 **How to improve**

-1. The team should have a reflection log, and individually every team member should have some reflections to capture as well. ~~[?] :question:~~
+1. The team should have a reflection log, and individually every team member should have some reflections to capture as well. ~~[?] :question:~~ :white_check_mark:
 2. It would be better if the team could add the rationale behind each risk or even add a reflection log to show evidence of reflection among the team.
-Similar to the decision log, what exactly happened that gave rise to each risk. ~~[?] :question:~~
+Similar to the decision log, what exactly happened that gave rise to each risk. ~~[?] :question:~~ :white_check_mark:
-3. [Incorporate the reflection in landing page]
+3. [Incorporate the reflection in landing page] :white_check_mark: